Lower Brule Man Sentenced for Assault

 The conviction stems from an incident on November 12, 2016, at Lower Brule, when a Bureau of Indian Affairs officer approached an intoxicated Harmon in an attempt to arrest him for public intoxication.
 At which point, Harmon forcibly assaulted, resisted, opposed, impeded, intimidated, and interfered with the officer, while said officer was employed and engaged in the performance of his official duties with the Bureau of Indian Affairs.
 Harmon continued to resist arrest and would not comply with the officer’s commands until he was taken into custody.

-The investigation was conducted by the Federal Bureau of Investigation, and Assistant U.S. Attorney Meghan N. Dilges prosecuted the case.
+This case was investigated by the Federal Bureau of Investigation.
+Assistant U.S. Attorney Meghan N. Dilges prosecuted the case.